lerman/react-native-asset-resizer/README.md

 Caveats:
 This is meant to be used on images to be uploaded to server, therefore we keep scale at 1.0 Will only accept a hardcoded width/height.
 In the future a maxWidth/maxHeight option may be available Converts all images to jpegs with 75% quality.
 In the future the quality value will be configurable.
+Orientation values are stripped since drawInRect draws the image as it should be

 ## Installation